 Mei Jawajiri is a Kyoto born, professional celebrity manicurist.

-When she was younger she found a nail book in the bookstore and she realized she wanted to do something with art for her career.
+When she was younger she found a nail book in a bookstore and she realized she wanted to do something with art for her career.
 At first she thought she wanted to be a tattoo artist but her mom didn’t want her to do it.
 She knew she wanted to have art on her body all the time, so she decided she should be a nail artist.

 Mei went to nail school at the age of 19.
 At the time, nail art wasn’t big, but she started doing her nails crazy, and many people asked her if she could do the same on them.
 She started in Japan, Kyoto.
 Then she moved to Tokyo when she was 21 years old to work at a nail salon, and then when she was 23, she opened her own nail salon in Harajuku, called FOXXY.
 Her prices were a little lower than the others, though.